 Occupation is recorded on death certificates for deaths at ages 16-74 as a matter of course: for mesothelioma deaths occupation is recorded regardless of whether the deaths were caused by 'occupational exposure' to asbestos.
 This is particularly important to the interpretation of mesothelioma PMRs for women.
-Whilst some occupations are recorded as the last occupation on female mesothelioma deaths in appreciable numbers, fewer occupations show evidence that the PMRs are increased than for males.
-Those occupations that do show increased PMRs in women are generally not those where the direct handling of asbestos materials at work was likely to have been taking place routinely.
+Whilst some occupations are recorded as the last occupation on female mesothelioma deaths in appreciable numbers, those occupations that do show increased PMRs in women are generally not those where the direct handling of asbestos materials at work was likely to have been taking place routinely.
 Many of these deaths may reflect 'background' or 'environmental' asbestos exposure.
 This means exposures not directly related to work but potentially includes past exposures accrued indirectly in the built environment during work time.

-Deaths occurring in the latest periods (i.e. 2011-2020 and 2011-2022) still predominantly relate to the cohort of people who were younger during the period of peak asbestos use in the 1960s and 1970s when there were far less stringent controls that required today (e.g. see tables MESOOCCUPATION01 and MESOOCCUPATION02 which show results for 2011-20 deaths by birth cohort).
+Deaths occurring in the latest periods (i.e. 2011-2020 and 2021-2023) are still influenced by the cohort of people who were younger during the period of peak asbestos use in the 1960s and 1970s when there were far less stringent controls than that required today.

-The latest occupational analyses of female mesothelioma deaths suggest there is some variation in the average risk of mesothelioma among those who worked in jobs not involving the use of asbestos.
-For example, proportional mortality ratios are somewhat higher for teachers and administrative occupations than those for nurses, sales occupations and process operatives, and this may suggest the potential for asbestos exposure during work time was somewhat higher in these jobs during the period of peak use.
+The latest occupational analyses of female mesothelioma deaths suggest there is some variation in proportionate mesothelioma mortality among those who worked in jobs not involving the use of asbestos.
+For example, proportional mortality ratios are higher for teachers and administrative occupations than those for nurses, sales occupations and process operatives, and this may suggest the potential for asbestos exposure during work time was somewhat higher in these jobs in the past.
+The results by birth cohort (see tables: Males 2011-22 by SOC2010, and Females 2011-22 by SOC2010) suggest that these effects may have been the case even after 1980.
 However, past exposures in buildings may have contributed to the background risk seen across all of these kinds of jobs to some extent, and other sources of exposure - for example, in housing stock - are also likely to have contributed.

-Other research confirms that, while still caused by asbestos, a majority of mesotheliomas among women (and a similar absolute number among men, though these constitute a smaller proportion of the larger male total) were not directly attributable to occupational or domestic asbestos exposures [note 1].
-This, together with an overall increase in mesothelioma deaths among women, suggests there was an increase in the 'background' risk among those who did not work with asbestos, but who lived through the period of peak asbestos use.
+Earlier population-based research showed that, while still caused by asbestos, a majority of mesotheliomas among women (and a similar absolute number among men, though these constitute a smaller proportion of the larger male total) in Britain were not directly attributable to occupational or domestic asbestos exposures [1].
+This, together with an overall increase in mesothelioma deaths among women, suggests there was an increase in the average 'background' risk among those who did not work with asbestos, but who lived through the period of peak asbestos use.
 During this period the opportunities for unwitting exposure may have been widespread.
-This background risk - which has since reduced [note 2] - is likely to at least partly account for deaths with occupations not typically associated with asbestos exposure recorded on the death certificate.
+This average background risk - which has since reduced [2] - will reflect the average effect of past exposures via the buildings occupied in childhood and working life and any other sources of exposure in the environment.
+However, exposures contributing to this average risk could vary substantially from person to person and are likely to at least partly account for deaths with occupations not typically associated with asbestos exposure recorded on the death certificate.
 The background risk will also apply to men of the same generation.